hrbackdev/gitapi/README.md

 ## Description

-The code sets up an Express.js server that listens for POST requests to the '/github-user-info' endpoint.
-When a POST request is received, it extracts the username from the request body, makes a request to the GitHub API to fetch the user information, and then sends the user information back as a JSON response.
+The code sets up an Express.js server that listens for GET requests to the '/github-user-info' endpoint.
+When a GET request is received with a query parameter 'username', it makes a request to the GitHub API to fetch the user information, and then sends the user information back as a JSON response.

 ## Dependencies